-63,250,000 Shares ON SEMICONDUCTOR CORPORATION Common Stock
+111,858,369 Shares ON SEMICONDUCTOR CORPORATION

+Common Stock

-We and the selling stockholder named in this prospectus may from time to time offer and sell up to an aggregate of 63,250,000 shares of our common stock, par value \$.01 per share, including 17,250,000 shares owned by the selling stockholder, at prices and on terms to be determined at or prior to the time of sale.
-We will not receive any proceeds from the sale of shares by the selling stockholder.
+The selling stockholder named in this prospectus may from time to time offer and sell up to an aggregate of 111,858,369 shares of our common stock, par value \$.01 per share, at prices and on terms to be determined at or prior to the time of sale.
+We will not receive any proceeds from the sale of these shares.

-We and the selling stockholder may from time to time offer and sell our respective shares of common stock, in the same offering or in separate offerings, to or through underwriters, dealers and agents or directly to purchasers.
+The selling stockholder may from time to time offer and sell shares, in one or more offerings, to or through underwriters, dealers and agents or directly to purchasers.
 The names of any underwriters or agents involved in the sale of our common stock and their compensation will be described in the accompanying prospectus supplement.